rasheduzzaman-brur/Qustion-answer-generation-using-GenAI/README.md

 # Question-answer-generation-using-GenAI

-## Bangla Law Data Question Generation with Gemini AI
+## Bangla Data Question Generation with Gemini AI

 ### Overview

-This project utilizes Google's GenerativeAI (Gemini Pro) to generate questions and answers from Bangla law data.
-By leveraging AI, this tool automates the process of creating questions and corresponding answers based on provided headings and descriptions of Bangladeshi law data.
+This project utilizes Google's GenerativeAI (Gemini Pro) to generate questions and answers from Bangla  data.
+By leveraging AI, this tool automates the process of creating questions and corresponding answers based on provided headings and descriptions of Bangladeshi  data.

 ### Requirements